|PostgreSQL Reference Manual - Volume 2 - Programming Guide|

 decide which languages are available in which databases and can make

-some languages available by default if desired.
+some languages available by default if he chooses.

 For the languages supplied with the standard distribution, it is